Jake Marisnick Player Props: Tigers vs. Rockies

 Jake Marisnick At The Plate

-- Marisnick has two doubles, two triples and three walks while batting .196.
+- Marisnick is batting .207 with two doubles, two triples and three walks.

-- Marisnick has gotten a hit in nine of 24 games this season (37.5%), with multiple hits twice.
+- This year, Marisnick has tallied at least one hit in 10 of 25 games (40.0%), and had multiple hits twice.

-- He has not hit a long ball in his 24 games this year.
+- In 25 games played this year, he has not hit a long ball.

-- He has scored in four of 24 games so far this year.
+- He has scored a run in five of 25 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.